-- An unlimited number of users within an organization can use Visual Studio Community for the following scenarios: in a classroom learning environment, for academic research, or for contributing to open source projects. - For all other usage scenarios: In non-enterprise organizations up to 5 users can use Visual Studio Community.
+- An unlimited number of users within an organization can use Visual Studio Community for the following scenarios: in a classroom learning environment, for academic research, or for contributing to open source projects. - Any number of users may use the software to develop and test device drivers for the Windows operating system. - For all other usage scenarios: In non-enterprise organizations up to 5 users can use Visual Studio Community.
 In enterprise organizations (meaning those with >250 PCs or > \$1M in annual revenue) no use is permitted for employees as well as contractors beyond the open source, academic research and classroom learning environment scenarios described above.